4 min read

 Mantras are often repeated 108 times because it is said to be a sacred number.
 The number 108 is said to represent the absolute reality of the universe.

-When chanting a mantra 108 times, it is important to focus on the meaning of the mantra and your intention for chanting it.
+When chanting a mantra 108 times, it is important to focus on the meaning of the mantra and your intention for chanting and repeating it.
 Chanting with intention can help you to participate in deep spiritual experiences and connect with the divine.

 What is the difference between Om Namah Shivaya and Namah Shivaya?